infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv4_network_container.md

 # IPv4 Network Container Data Source

-Use the data source to retrieve the following information for an IPv4 network container resource from the corresponding object in NIOS:
+Use the data source to retrieve the following information for list of IPv4 network container resources from the corresponding object in NIOS:
+* `network_view`: the network view which the network container exists in.
+Example: `nondefault_netview`
+* `cidr`: the IPv4 network block of the network container.
+Example: `19.17.0.0/16`
 * `comment`: a description of the network container.
 This is a regular comment.
 Example: `Tenant 1 network container`.
 * `ext_attrs`: the set of extensible attributes of the network view, if any.
-The content is formatted as a JSON map.
-Example: `{"Administrator": "jsw@telecom.ca"}`.
+The content is formatted as stirng of JSON map.
+Example: `"{\"Administrator\":\"jsw@telecom.ca\"}"`.

-To get information about a network container, specify a combination of the network view and the address of the network block in CIDR format.
+As there is new feature filters , the previous usage of combination of Network view and address of the network block in CIDR format has been removed.
-The following list describes the parameters you must define in an `infoblox_ipv4_network_container` data source block (all of them are required):

-* `network_view`: optional, specifies the network view which the network container exists in.
-If a value is not specified, the name `default` is used as the network view.
-* `cidr`: specifies the IPv4 network block of the network container.
+For usage of filters, add the fields as keys and appropriate values to be passed to the keys like `name`, `view` corresponding to object.
+Only searchable fields from below list of supported arguments for filters, are allowed to use in filters, for retrieving one or more records or objects matching filters.

 ### Supported Arguments for filters